Joyce structures on spaces of quadratic differentials: Abstract

 \section{Abstract}

-Consider the space parameterising curves of genus $g$ equipped with a quadratic differential with simple zeroes.
+Consider the space parameterising complex projective curves of genus $g$ equipped with a quadratic differential with simple zeroes.
 We use the geometry of isomonodromic deformations to construct a complex \hk structure on the total space of its tangent bundle.
-This gives a new class of examples of the Joyce structures introduced in \cite{RHDT2} in relation to Donaldson-Thomas theory.
-Our results relate to recent work in mathematical physics on supersymmetric gauge theories of class $S[A_1]$.
+This provides non-trivial examples of the Joyce structures introduced in \cite{RHDT2} in relation to Donaldson-Thomas theory.